jezarah/full-stack-template/README.md

 # FullStack Template Part 1: Project Set Up & Database
 Fullstack FastAPI Template Project

-To Run the project, Create a new interpreter or environment and select Virtualenv (venv) and your preferred Python version (3.8+).
+To Run the project, create a new interpreter or environment and select Virtualenv (venv) and your preferred Python version (3.8+).
 Install the dependencies in requirements.txt.
 Use the following command to run the app.

 `uvicorn main:app --reload`